 = note: move occurs because `val` has type `std::string::String`, which does not implement the `Copy` trait

-Our concurrency mistake has caused a compile-time error!
-The send function takes ownership of its parameter, and when the value is moved the receiver takes ownership of it.
-This stops us from accidentally use the value again after sending it; the ownership system checks that everything is okay.
+Our concurrency mistake has caused a compile time error.
+The send function takes ownership of its parameter, and when the value is moved, the receiver takes ownership of it.
+This stops us from accidentally using the value again after sending it; the ownership system checks that everything is okay.

 Sending Multiple Values and Seeing the Receiver Waiting

-The code in Listing 16-8 compiled and ran, but doesn’t show us very clearly that two separate threads are talking to each other over the channel.
-In Listing 16-10 we’ve made some modifications that will prove this code is running concurrently: the spawned thread will now send multiple messages and pause for a second between each message.
+The code in Listing 16-8 compiled and ran, but it didn’t clearly show us that two separate threads were talking to each other over the channel.
+In Listing 16-10 we’ve made some modifications that will prove the code in Listing 16-8 is running concurrently: the spawned thread will now send multiple messages and pause for a second between each message:

-Filename: src/main.rs
+src/main.rs

 use std::thread;